Flexiboi/flex-carradio/README.md

 </br>
 **HOW TO USE?**
 </br>
-You can seacrh and play song in the seacrh tab.
+You can seacrh and play song in the seacrh tab (Youtube is the best, streamlinks work too but cant (not yet) be saved).
 </br>
 When it started you can press **pause/stop** beneath it.
 </br>